benchmarko/CPCBasicTS/README.md

 [Source code](https://github.com/benchmarko/CPCBasicTS/),
 [HTML Readme](https://github.com/benchmarko/CPCBasicTS/#readme),

-CPCBasicTS is a new version of [CPCBasic](https://github.com/benchmarko/CPCBasic/) 0.9.20, converted to TypeScript, with some enhancements.
+CPCBasicTS is based on the JavaScript version [CPCBasic](https://github.com/benchmarko/CPCBasic/) 0.9.20, converted to TypeScript and further enhanced.
+New features are developed for CPCBasicTS.

 ## Features

-- Run old an new BASIC programs in a browser
+- Run CPC BASIC programs in a browser
-- "Wrap factor" Speed: Frame Fly and other events in real-time, calculations as fast as possible
+- Warp speed: Calculations are as fast as possible.
+Only frame fly and other events are in real-time
-- CPC Basic Unchained: Less restrictions, extended by new features, breaking out of the CPC box
+- CPC Basic Unchained: Breaking out of the CPC box, out of the CPC BASIC ROM.
+Less restrictions, extended by new features
-- BASIC compiler and not just interpreter
+- A BASIC compiler and not just an interpreter
-- Lots of memory, no memory full
+- Lots of memory
-- Runs locally without a server (even on mobile devices, but without input)
+- Runs locally without installation and without a server, even on mobile devices
-- HTML5 / JavaScript without external libraries
+- HTML5 / TypeScript / JavaScript without external libraries

 [![A sample with cpcbasic](https://benchmarko.github.io/CPCBasic/img/cpcbasic.gif)](https://benchmarko.github.io/CPCBasicTS/?example=cpcbasic)]